stevewhitmore/notes/cloud/kubernetes-crash-course.md

 What you need to do / set up (i.e. what k8s requires):

-- Create teh Cluster and the Node Instances (Worker and Master Nodes)
+- Create the Cluster and the Node Instances (Worker and Master Nodes)
 - Set up API server, kubelet and other k8s services/software on Nodes
 - Create other (cloud) provider resources that might be needed (e.g. Load Balancer, Filesystems)